 So, here's how to can pickled asparagus!
 The directions are complete with instructions in easy steps and completely illustrated.
 In the winter when you open a jar, the pickled asparagus will taste MUCH better than any store-bought canned pickled asparagus!

 Prepared this way, the jars have a shelf life of about 12 months, and aside from storing in a cool, dark place, require no special attention.
+This recipe makes 6 or 7 quart jars.
+If you just want to make a single jar, see this page.

 Yield: 6 wide-mouth pint jars